 low blood pressure or dizzy spells;

-- liver disease; or
+liver or kidney disease;

 How should I use Apokyn?

 Take Apokyn exactly as it was prescribed for you.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.

 Apokyn injection is injected under the skin.
 A healthcare provider will give your first dose and may teach you how to properly use the medication by yourself.

 Read and carefully follow any Instructions for Use provided with your medicine.
 Ask your doctor or pharmacist if you don't understand all instructions.